pvoznenko/finatra-angular-example/README.markdown

 For `Private API` if parameter `token` is wrong, there are no authorized user in the system with provided token, you will get response with code `401` and message `Not Authorized!`.

+For `Private API` if you provided parameter `productId` of not existing product, you will get response with code `400` and message `Product with provided id '{productId}' is not exist!`.

 For methods that are not in API, you will get response with code `404` and message `Not Found`.

 For all uncovered exceptions you will get response with code `500`.